Azef1/mod-logstore-mongodb/README.md

 Shinken module for exporting logs to mongodb from the Livestatus module

 -->Mongo v3 open database OK (see https://github.com/shinken-monitoring/mod-logstore-mongodb/issues/16#issuecomment-169216831)

---> Now error is in brokerd.log  cannot import name LiveStatusStack
+--> Now error is in brokerd.log  ValueError: Attempted relative import in non-package